minto4644/Sertis_Interview/README.md

 	- Label for each image would be roatation angle.
 	- Train on this dataset with angle as classification label.

-I went ahead with first approach.
+I went ahead with first approach and did not do optional steps to convert into API and deploy on cloud.

 Let me explain the approach in detail.

 - Solution Initution